mguid73/MEGPuritz_Lab_Notebook/_posts/2023-10-19-ROD_Challenge_Protocol_v2.md

 3. Set dead oysters to the side and record alive/dead counts in notebook
 4. Place all of the living oysters back into their basket and place the dead oysters into a petri dish for imaging
 5. Imaging the dead oysters.
-    a.
-Place the dish with dead oysters on a good background with good lighting so you can easy see the margins of the shells
+    - Place the dish with dead oysters on a good background with good lighting so you can easy see the margins of the shells
-    b.
-Add a paper tag with the date, cup ID (ex.
+    - Add a paper tag with the date, cup ID (ex.
 ROD-CADO1), and your initals on or near the dish (to help keep track of the dead from each cup)
-    c.
-Lastly, place a ruler or calipers near the dish for scale and take a *good quality* image of the dish, tag label and scale ruler
+    - Lastly, place a ruler or calipers near the dish for scale and take a *good quality* image of the dish, tag label and scale ruler
-    d.
-Save image to google drive folder ("ROD images")
+    - Save image to google drive folder ("ROD images")
-    e.
-Example images:
+    - Example images:
     ![mortimage1]({{ site.baseurl}}/images/JODmort.jpeg)
     ![mortimage2]({{ site.baseurl}}/images/JODmort2.jpeg)
 6. Preserve dead oysters/shells in 95% ethanol
-    a.
-If you see any oyster with tissue still inside, carefully dissect out the tissue and place it in its own labeled tube and fill tube with ethanol
+    - If you see any oyster with tissue still inside, carefully dissect out the tissue and place it in its own labeled tube and fill tube with ethanol
-    b.
-Place remainder of dead oysters/shells in a 2ml tube and fill tube with ethanol (we should be able to use just 1 tube/replicate for the whole challenge)
+    - Place remainder of dead oysters/shells in a 2ml tube and fill tube with ethanol (we should be able to use just 1 tube/replicate for the whole challenge)
-    c.
-Place tubes in a box in the 4C fridge
+    - Place tubes in a box in the 4C fridge
 7. Repeat steps 1-6 for at least 1 cup from each treatment group
 8. Update Megan with % mortality estimates for the day (we are aiming to get 60-70%)
 9. Dishes can be wiped out with a kim wipe -- do the control dishes first to avoid contamination!